ChandanShankarM/QR-GSO/README.md

 # QR-GSO
-Apllication of Linear Algebra in MU-MIMO Systems
+Application of Linear Algebra in MU-MIMO Systems